corygleisinger17-cmd/SafeHaven/Product/Architecture_Principles.md

 ### Principle

-Architecture decisions should support millions of inventory records without significant redesign.
+Architecture decisions should support millions of Assets records without significant redesign.

 Performance should be considered during initial design rather than after deployment.